johnny-quesada-developer/react-native-global-state-hooks/README.md

 This utility uses the **useState** hook within a subscription pattern and **HOFs** to create a more intuitive, atomic and easy way of sharing state between components...
 You can see the introduction video [here!](https://www.youtube.com/watch?v=WfoMhO1zZ04&t=8s)

+For seen a running example of the hooks, you can check the following link: [react-global-state-hooks-example](https://johnny-quesada-developer.github.io/react-global-state-hooks-example/)

 ...

 ...